-Sublease Agreement – A contract that legally establishes an arrangement whereby the original tenant leases part or all of the premises to a new tenant, also referred to as a subtenant.
+Sublease Agreement – A contract that legally establishes an arrangement where the original tenant leases part (or all) of the rental unit to a new tenant, also referred to as a subtenant.

 What is an Idaho Lease Agreement?

-An Idaho Lease Agreement documents the legal relationship a landlord and tenant have to one another.
-While each party’s obligations differ, they are equally liable to follow through on the contract’s stipulations.
-To make the process of selecting a suitable tenant as smooth as possible, landlords should print off a rental application for tenants to complete.
+An Idaho Lease Agreement documents the legal relationship between a landlord and one (1) or more tenants in relation to the renting of a property.
+While each party’s obligations differ, they are equally liable to follow through on the contract’s obligations.
+To ensure only those that are trustworthy and have a good rental history are accepted as tenants, landlords should make use of the Idaho-specific rental application.

 When is Rent Due?

 There is no state law establishing when rent is due.
 Likewise, there is no state law regarding grace periods.
 However, the Landlord and Tenant Manual published by the State of Idaho Office of Attorney General clarifies that the lease “governs the date on which the rent is due and the consequences for not paying on time or in full.”

 Emergency: State law does not specifically address landlord entry requirements in emergency circumstances.
 In any case, landlords are legally able to access the properties they lease in any situation that constitutes an emergency.